 While these paprikas can technically be swapped out for one another at a 1:1 ratio, doing so isn’t recommended.
 The drastically different tastes will alter the flavor profile of your dish quite a bit.
 If a recipe recommends using one or the other, it’s likely for good reason.

-Pimentón is simply the Spanish word for paprika.
-You may additionally see it described as pimentón dulce (sweet paprika), pimentón picante (spicy paprika), and so on.
+Pimentón is simply the Spanish word for paprika, a spice made from dried and ground peppers.
+You may also see it described as pimentón dulce (sweet paprika), pimentón picante (spicy paprika), and so on.

-If you just see “paprika” in a recipe written in English, it most likely refers to sweet Hungarian paprika—the standard in countries such as the US.
-Spanish paprika is smokier in flavor—so the uses for each one can vary quite a bit!
+If you just see "paprika" in a recipe written in English, it most likely refers to sweet Hungarian paprika—the standard in countries such as the US.
+Spanish paprika is usually smokier in flavor, so the uses for each one can vary quite a bit!

 Most Spanish paprikas have a notably smoky flavor.
 The level of sweetness or spiciness depends on the exact variety used.